 Pay Your Rent

 Paying your rent on time is important.
 Breaking the terms of your tenancy agreement, which includes your responsibility to pay rent on time, could put your home at risk.
-If you have any concerns about paying your rent, or if you need advice on any of the following payment options, please contact us via our Resident's Portal.
+If you have any concerns about paying your rent, or if you need advice on any of the following payment options, please contact us via our 'My Account' on-line resident's portal.

 Rent arrears and late payments also affects our cash flow; meaning it can compromise the funding and investment we provide to support the services you and other residents need.

-If you havn't already registered, you can register for access to our Resident's Portal here.
+If you havn't already registered for 'My Account', you can register here.